nidhitheway21/Learning_Resources/README.md

 4) Once you successfully submit the Pull Request,our team would verify it and merge it.

 5) Happy Contributing! :)

+6)You can also head over to <a href="https://github.com/codedamn/codedamn-hacktoberfest-projects">Codedamn Repo</a> to make further contributions.

+## Make sure to vist <a href="https://codedamn.com/referred-by/ajinkyab">Codedamn</a> to get great free learning resources for web development.

 </div>